 The Town of James Island is in District 3 of the Charleston County School District (CCSD).
 The public schools within the boundaries of the Town are: Stiles Point Elementary, Camp Road Middle School, and James Island Charter High School.
-The former James Island Middle and Fort Johnson Middle have merged into the new Camp Road Middle School (in the former James Island Middle School campus) until the construction of the new school is complete, at the site of the former Fort Johnson Middle School.
-Murray Lasaine Montessori and James Island Elementary are also located in the CCSD on James Island.
-The area presently has several private schools:

-James Island Christian School, Nativity School, First Baptist Upper School, O'Quinn School, and Charleston Acceleration Academy.
+The former James Island Middle and Fort Johnson Middle have merged into the new Camp Road Middle School that was completed in the Fall of 2020.
+CCSD plans on using the former James Island Middle School as "flex space" for the district with a possible permanent use being an early education center, while currently (for the 2020-2021 school year) housing Mitchell Math and Science Elementary School while their downtown campus completes renovations.
+Murray Lasaine Montessori, James Island Elementary, and Harbor View Elementary are also located in the CCSD on James Island.
+The area presently has several private schools: James Island Christian School, Nativity School, First Baptist Upper School, O'Quinn School, and Charleston Acceleration Academy.
 There are also several private daycares and preschools on the Island.